binbsr/.NETClassesCotiviti/shree/readme.txt

 Nov 6: Learned about Iteration and array, namespace and Exercise 1

 Nov 7: conditional (if else and ternary) and Exercise 2

+Nov 8: Learned Nested For loop, methods with return type, optional argument and variable argument in methods, returning multiple values from methods